-Tuition rates vary by credit when registering for between 2-6 credits, and again when registering for 19 credits and above.
-When registering for between 7-18 credits the tuition rate charged does not vary.
-Tuition rates for Washington state residents and non-residents can be found here.
+Tuition rates vary by credit when registering for between 2-6 credits and again when registering for 19 credits and above.
+Tuition is the same when registered for between 7-18 credits.
+Tuition rates for Washington state residents and non-residents (includes international students) can be found here.
 Estimated student budgets can be found on the UW Financial Aid website.
 Concurrent students pay the higher tuition of the two programs in which they are enrolled.

 Foreign Language and Area Studies (FLAS) Fellowships